project 25_cc56continental23_kp

 25 SoJ Hair line crack at Right 4

-26 SoJ Screw hole right near window
+26 SoJ Screw hole busted right near window

 27 SoJ Hair line crack in deckrail right

-28 SoJ Dent in gunwhale right
+28 SoJ Dent in gunwhale right, repair or repair

 499 SoJ Last